Palo alto community

 Hot meals for families - pausd

-PAUSD will continue to provide nutritious meals to all students who need them during the temporary closure of schools.
+PAUSD will provide nutritious meals to all students who need them during the 2021-2022 school year.

 In addition, our neighbors at Ravenswood City School District will be doing the same.